Imdimark/topological_map/README.md

 should be used.
 Then, similarly to above, the `REPLACE` command should be used for updating such a timestamp.

-Note that the `REPLACE` command also requires specifying the old value to override.
+Note that the `REPLACE` command also requires the old value to override.
 Such a value might be retrieved from the ontology through a query.
 However, if some manipulations have been performed, or if it is the first query we request to aRMOR, then we should invoke the reasoner first, i.e., make the request
 ```bash
 rosservice call /armor_interface_srv "armor_request:
   client_name: 'example'